cloudflare/cloudflare-docs/products/terraform/src/content/tutorial/load-balance.md

 ---
-title: Step 5 - Sharing the load
+title: 5 – Sharing the load
-weight: 50
+order: 5
 ---

+# Sharing the load

-Thanks to the rate limiting set up in the [previous step](/terraform/tutorial/rate-limit), our login page is protected against credential brute force attacks.
+Thanks to the rate limiting set up in the [previous step](/tutorial/rate-limit), our login page is protected against credential brute force attacks.
 Now it's time to focus on performance and reliability.
 Imagine organic traffic has grown, and is increasingly global.
 It's time to spread these requests over multiple data centers.

 In this tutorial step, we'll add a second origin for some basic round robining, and then use the [Cloudflare Load Balancing](https://www.cloudflare.com/load-balancing/) product to fail traffic over as needed.
 We'll then enhance our load balancing configuration through the use of "geo steering" to serve results from an origin server that is geographically closest to your end users.